Bunnings: marketplace guide

 - ECO #1-5 producer ID - your producer ID, received upon registering with a packaging register, such as Germany's LUCID.
 The maximum number of characters is 255.

-- Discount end date - the date until when the product's sale price is valid, if applicable.
+- Discount end date - the date until which the product's sale price is valid, if applicable.
+Input the date as a fixed value.
 The date format is YYYY-MM-DD HH:MM:SS ZZ.
-E.g.: 2022-12-31 23:59:59 +00.
+All dates follow ISO month-day formatting, and all times follow 24-hour formatting in the UTC timezone.
+E.g.: 2026-10-30 23:59:59 +01 will end your discount on 30 October 2026 at 11:59 PM and 59 seconds, one hour ahead of UTC time.

 - Discount quantity threshold - the minimum quantity required for the discount rate to be available.